-Direct patient care is defined as actively working with patients and having a direct influence of care on a specific patient.
+Direct patient care is defined as actively working in a medical setting with patients and having a direct influence of care on a specific patient.
 Example activities include eliciting histories, taking vital signs, drawing blood, performing procedures, etc. While shadowing a PA or physician is highly recommended to gain a better understanding of the medical profession, shadowing cannot count towards direct patient care.

-- 2. Supplemental Application: A PA Program application is required and is available on the CHP website. - 3.
+- 2. Supplemental Application: A PA program application is required and is available on the CHP PA Studies website. - 3.
 Supplemental Application Fee: A non-refundable application fee of \$40.00 is required and must accompany the supplemental application. - 4.
 Interview: The most qualified applicants will be contacted for an on-campus interview.